facebook/lexical/README.md

 ## Support

-If you have any questions about Lexical, would like to discuss a bug report, or have questions about new integrations, feel free to add yourself to [our Discord server](https://discord.gg/KmG4wQnnD9).
+If you have any questions about Lexical, would like to discuss a bug report, or have questions about new integrations, feel free to join us at [our Discord server](https://discord.gg/KmG4wQnnD9).

 Lexical engineers are checking this regularly.